kjolley/BIGSdb_documentation/curate_submissions.rst

    for MLST, may require submission of representative isolate records.
 Where this is the case, the curator will need to extract the new profile from the submitted record.
-The tab-delimited isolate text file can be downloaded from the archive of supporting files linked on the submission and used directly for :ref:`batch adding new profiles<batch_profile_upload>`.
+The tab-delimited isolate text file can be downloaded from the archive of supporting files linked to the submission and used directly for :ref:`batch adding new profiles<batch_profile_upload>`.
    Alternatively, the curator could use the :ref:`Export functionality<isolate_export>` of the database to generate the